 You know how much you can afford for a down payment.
 You’ve met with a mortgage lender to look at your financing options.
 Then comes the final step: making an offer on a home that you love!

 It's hard not to fall in love once you can see yourself in your new home, but there are still a few logical steps to get you to the good stuff.
 Here are some house-hunting tips to keep you on track, organized, and focused while you’re exploring your options.

 Before you even walk through the door, you should have a list of everything you want in a home, incorporating input from everyone who will live there.
 Settle on five must-haves and keep that list handy when you start to feel overwhelmed.

 It's okay to have other nice-to-haves in mind.
 These might help you decide between two similar options, but keeping the core focus in mind can help you prioritize your efforts.

 The first time you enter a home, do an initial walkthrough without dwelling on a specific room or feature.
 Take note of your first impressions and enjoy the opportunity to soak it all in.
 Once you have a gut feeling, it’s time to consult your priority list.

-If you decide you’d like another showing of the house, be sure to come back at a different time of day.
+If you decide you’d like another showing of the house, be sure to come back at a different time of day, or under different weather conditions.
 Take note of the changes in the lighting and atmosphere.
 Each time you return, you’ll discover something new about the location.

-Before you put in the offer, use these house-hunting tips to make sure you’ve found the one.
+Before you put in the offer, use these house-hunting tips to make sure you’ve found the one that's for keeps.